 The dense eternally green forest supports 24 of 26 Albertine Rift Endemics that exist in Uganda; and seven red data book species.
 Once continuous with the forests of the Virunga Volcanoes (Dian Fossey’s stomping ground), Bwindi is currently a conservation land mass, surrounded by cultivation on the rich volcanic soils.
 Overnight at Bwindi View Bandas, Buhoma Bandas, Lake Kitandara, Gorilla Forest Camp, Gorilla Resort camp, Buhoma Home stead and Engagi Lodge.

-DAY 7: Uganda Gorilla Tracking in Bwindi Jungle
+DAY 7: Gorilla Tracking in Bwindi Forest

 Energize yourself with breakfast for gorilla tracking.
 Go to the ranger station for registration and briefing.
 Then the guides will take you via the bush pushing your way through the scrub to track the gorillas taking between 30 minutes to nine hours, where physical energy and strong pair of walking shoes are essential.
 Any gorilla encounter makes the trip worthwhile despite the long and backbreaking wander.
 It is astounding to know that there are only about 650 of these oversize primates left.
 Go back to the lodge for dinner and overnight.

 Move to Lake Mburo National park and have lunch in Mbarara before proceeding to the park for an evening boat ride or a game drive.
-Dinner and overnight Rwonyo Camp, Arcadia cottages, Mantana Luxury tented Camp and Muhingo lodge.
+Dinner and overnight Rwonyo Camp, Arcadia cottages, Mantana Luxury tented Camp and Mihingo lodge.

 DAY 9: Game Drive and return to Kampala.